Manage overlapping segments in routed firewall mode with BVI interfaces

-You can deploy single threat defense between multiple overlapping networks transparently and/or deploy the firewall between the hosts of same network.
-To achieve this deployment, configure BVI per virtual router.
-The procedure to configure the BVIs in virtual router is explained here.
+This task allows you to deploy single Firewall Threat Defense between multiple overlapping networks transparently and/or deploy the firewall between the hosts of same network by configuring BVI per virtual router.

 BVI is a virtual interface within a router that acts like a normal routed interface.
 It does not support bridging, but represents the comparable bridge group to routed interfaces within the router.
 All the packets coming in or going out of these bridged interfaces, pass through the BVI interface.
 The interface number of the BVI is the number of the bridge group that the virtual interface represents.